Rottweiler dog breed information and advice

 Temperament | devoted, loyal, intelligent, protective, obedient |

-Exercise | at least 60 minutes |
+Exercise | at least 90 minutes a day |

 Rottweiler insurance

-Whether you’re buying a puppy or adopting an older dog, the first thing on your ‘to do’ list should be pet insurance.
+Whether you’re buying a Rottweiler puppy or adopting an older dog, the first thing on your ‘to do’ list should be pet insurance.
 Common Rottweiler health issues can happen at any age and will require treatment.

 Sainsbury’s Bank Pet Insurance